fxrnando/esp32FC-PCB/README.md

   └── library/             Custom symbols & footprints
-firmware/                  Optional test or support code └── ... docs/                      Diagrams and usage docs tools/                     Scripts for BOM or Gerber generation
+firmware/                  Optional test or support code └── ... docs/                      Diagrams and usage docs and files tools/                     Scripts for BOM or Gerber generation
 ```